jvandemo/angularjs-google-maps/readme.md

 ## Update 2015-07

-As of 2015, it is recommended to use the official [Google Maps web components](http://googlewebcomponents.github.io/google-map/components/google-map/).
+As of 2015, it is recommended to use the official [Google Maps web components](http://googlewebcomponents.github.io/google-map/components/google-map/) or the [AngularJS Google Maps directives](https://github.com/allenhwkim/angularjs-google-maps) by Allen Kim.

 However, this library repository will remain available for projects depending on it.